If you’ve been a reader of my blog for any length of time, you may know

-I always receive such great feedback on this series that it has now become an annual staple for my readers.
-If you’re new here, I hope you enjoy these articles and find them equally as helpful!
+I always receive such positive feedback on this series that it’s now become an annual staple for my readers!
+If you’re newer here, I hope you enjoy and also find them helpful.

-And if you’d like the rest of the series direct to your Inbox, enter your details in the box below (and receive the 5 Steps Mini Guide.)
+And if you’d like the rest of the series direct to your Inbox, enter your details in the box below (you’ll also receive the 5 Steps Mini Guide.)

 So, without further ado…